BOOKS AND WRITING

 Only Oliver Markland has the key…

-Holidaying on Anna Maria Island off the west coast of Florida, a visit to a Sunday morning flea market gave me the chance to rummage through a box of old keys on sale.
-I hoped I’d find one with some letters or inscription that might indicate its origin.
-I did.
+Holidaying in Florida, at a flea market I rummaged through a box of old keys and found one of interest.
 The vendor informed me that it might have come from a prison in Illinois.
-Fascinated, I bought that key for $17, did some research only to discover that it in fact did come from Joliet Penitentiary (the same prison used in the opening sequences of the classic Blues Brothers film).
+Fascinated, I bought it for $17 and did some research, only to discover that it in fact did come from Joliet Penitentiary (the same prison used in the opening sequences of the classic Blues Brothers film).

-That got me thinking about the cell the key was used to lock and unlock, who might have been incarcerated there – and of course why.
-I imagined the prisoner to have been accused of a murder he or she always claimed to be innocent of.
+That got me thinking about who might have been incarcerated there, and why.
+Perhaps the prisoner had been found guilty of a murder he or she always claimed to be innocent of.
 But all prisoners claim their innocence, don’t they?

-Then, casting my mind back to the early 80’s when I cycled across the USA and met a Japanese national, Yushi, cycling in the opposite direction on the proverbial deserted highway.
-My imagination pictured him being that accused young man…
+I cast my mind back to the early 80’s when I cycled across the USA and met a Japanese national, Yushi, cycling in the opposite direction on ‘a deep desert highway’.
+I imagined him being that accused young man…

 MUDDY WATER